laurahuckins/CMC_DLPFC_prediXcan/README.md

 Files are as follows:
 DLPFC.cov.txt.gz  Covariances between rsids in each gene model.
-File required for MetaXcan DLPFC_newMetax.db  DLPFC weight file.
-Compatible with PrediXcan and NEW MetaXcan code DLPFC_oldMetax.db  DLPFC weight file.
-Compatible with PrediXcan and OLD MetaXcan code DLPFC_update_corr  Correlations between snps in gene models old	Previous incarnations of these models.
+File required for MetaXcan

+DLPFC_newMetax.db  DLPFC weight file.
+Compatible with PrediXcan and NEW MetaXcan code

+DLPFC_oldMetax.db  DLPFC weight file.
+Compatible with PrediXcan and OLD MetaXcan code

 Suggested command line to run MetaXcan: